rdwrome/ODL/rdtext.md

 - **nosey**

-  i find the notes Gale took on my spouse’s birth
+  I find the notes Gale took on my spouse’s birth
   and his first year
   they anchor me

-  i ask him what he imagines Gale thinking of me
+  I ask him what he imagines Gale thinking of me
   he says she would call me radiant

-  the placenta takes up a metaposition between us a new 'us' - me and the baby
+  the placenta takes up a metaposition between us the new 'us' - me and the baby and gives me great relief

   the baby hears Gale’s spouse's voice
   low and loud